 - 11. Connect the air intake duct to the throttle body, and then tighten the clamp screw at the throttle body side.
 NOTICE: Make sure that the air intake duct is properly connected to the throttle body, and that the clamp screw is tightened securely.
 [ECB00961] - 12.
 Connect the coupler. - 13.
-Place the air filter case in the original position, connect the air intake duct to the air filter case, and then tighten the clamp screw at the air filter case side.
+Connect the air filter case to the air intake duct, place the air filter case in the original position, and then tighten the clamp screw at the air filter case side.
 NOTICE: Make sure that the air intake duct is properly connected to the air filter case, and that the clamp screw is tightened securely.
-[ECBO0971] - 14.
+[ECB00971] - 14.
 Install the air filter case bolts, and then tighten them to the specified torque.